How to Save Even More When Shopping Online for Black Friday Deals

 That scene I described above… the one with the leftover turkey, the couch and the no pants thing… that’s me.

 And, apparently, millions of other Americans, too.
-The National Retail Federation found that 3 million fewer folks shopped in stores on Thanksgiving weekend last year.
-Rather, 5 million more people shopped online.
+The National Retail Federation found that 51.6 million folks shopped in stores verses the 58.4 million who shopped online over Thanksgiving weekend last year.
+Rather, 6.8 million more people shopped online.

 Here are four ways I’m planning to save even more money this Black Friday weekend.